Full name Sikandar Raza Butt

 Born April 24, 1986, Sialkot, Punjab, Pakistan

-Major teams Zimbabwe, Kalabagan Cricket Academy, Mashonaland Eagles, Northerns (Zimbabwe), Southern Rocks, Zimbabwe A, Zimbabwe High Performance XI
+Major teams Zimbabwe, Chittagong Vikings, Kalabagan Cricket Academy, Lahore Whites, Mashonaland Eagles, Mis Ainak Knights, Northerns (Zimbabwe), Southern Rocks, Zimbabwe A, Zimbabwe High Performance XI

 Batting style Right-hand bat